OntoUML/ontouml-models/scripts/process-new-model-submission.md

 ## Testing in GitHub Actions in the fork

-1. Extract the patch into the root of `pedropaulofb/ontouml-models-dev`.
-2. Commit and push the workflow/helper-script changes.
+1. Ensure the workflow, helper, and pinned dependencies are committed and pushed to the branch being tested in `pedropaulofb/ontouml-models-dev`.
-3. Create a branch inside the fork repository.
+2. Create a separate temporary test branch from that branch inside the fork repository.
-4. Add or update one model folder under `models/` with the required source files.
+3. Add one model folder with the required source files and no `ontology.ttl` or generated metadata.
-5. Open a PR from that branch to the fork repository’s `master` branch.
+4. Open a test PR back to the implementation branch in the same fork repository, not to the upstream catalog.
+Keep workflow/helper changes out of the test PR's diff.
-6. Confirm that the workflow detects the changed model folder and commits generated metadata back to the PR branch.
+5. Confirm that the workflow creates and commits `ontology.ttl`, distribution/model metadata, and the catalog update.
-7. Inspect the workflow logs and the generated commit.
+6. Inspect the generated commit and release validation.
+If GitHub requests approval for a follow-up run, a maintainer must approve it before its results can be assessed.
+7. Confirm that processing the bot-updated head reports `No generated changes to commit.` and creates no further commit.
+8. Close the temporary test PR without merging it; keep smoke-test data out of the implementation branch.

 To test the same workflow manually, use **Actions** → **Process new model submission** → **Run workflow**.

 ## Automatic commits

-For same-repository PRs, the workflow automatically commits generated metadata back to the PR branch after all validation and generation steps succeed.
+For normal same-repository PRs, the workflow automatically commits `ontology.ttl` and generated metadata back to the PR branch after validation, generation, and catalog synchronization succeed.
+The read-only bulk-maintenance job never writes back.

 For manual runs, commits occur only when `commit_changes` is `true` and `dry_run` is `false`.